charts

 storage.downloads.smb bool false Specifies whether to use an SMB share for the downloads storage.

 storage.downloads.storage string "" The amount of persistent storage allocated for the downloads storage.
-This setting is ignored if SMB is enabled for said storage.
 Default: "1Gi".

 storage.downloads.storageClassName string "" The storage class name used for dynamically provisioning a persistent volume for the downloads storage.
-This setting is ignored if SMB is enabled for said storage.
 Default: "longhorn".

 storage.downloads.subPath string "" The subpath within the downloads storage to mount to the container.
 Leave empty if not required.